hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Mode:      Object and Pose Modes
    :Menu:      :menuselection:`Header --> Object --> Animation --> Bake Action...`

-The final motion of objects or bones depends not only on the keyframed animation, but also on any active F-Curve modifiers, drivers, and constraints.
+The final motion of objects and bones depends not only on the keyframed animation, but also on :doc:`F-Curve modifiers </editors/graph_editor/fcurves/modifiers>`, :doc:`drivers </animation/drivers/introduction>`, and :doc:`constraints </animation/constraints/introduction>`.
-On each frame of all the scene's frames, the *Bake Action* operator computes the final animation of the selected objects or bones with all those modifiers, drivers, and constraints applied, and keyframes the result.
+The *Bake Action* operator computes this final motion and creates a corresponding keyframe on every scene frame.

-This can be useful for adding deviation to a cyclic action like a :term:`Walk Cycle`, or to create a keyframe animation created from drivers or constraints.
+This can be useful for adding deviation to a cyclic action like a :term:`Walk Cycle`, or to create a keyframe animation from drivers or constraints.

 Start Frame
    Start frame for baking.